tboller/FixIIT/Documentation/reports/pgmReports/sprint3/sprint3midterm.md

 10. **Layout and Design**

- Our team has constructed and created a simple design that
+ Our team has created a simple mobile and user friendly site that allows users to log into their account and post pictures that others can vote or comment on.
+Also, we will implement an administrator page that lets users edit or remove posts.

 11. **Management of Visio**